 - Change your address, pay renewal or reinstatement fee online.

-- Get a duplicate license.
+- Get a duplicate license online.

 About Becoming an Electrical Trainee